Help & Advice

 All prices in our quotes are stated exclusive of VAT, with VAT shown as a separate line item.
 The quote total will clearly display the VAT-inclusive figure so there are no surprises.

 Our quotes cover material, fabrication, edge profiling, standard cut-outs, templating, delivery, and installation.
-Additional charges may apply for complex cut-outs (e.g., unusual sink shapes), non-standard edges, long-distance travel supplements, and optional upstand or splashback panels.
+Additional charges may apply for complex cut-outs, non-standard edges, and optional upstand or splashback panels.
 These are all listed clearly in your quote before you pay a deposit.

 Installation

-The typical lead time from accepting a quote and paying a deposit to installation day is 2–3 weeks.
-This includes a template visit (usually within 5 working days), fabrication (7–10 working days), and scheduling your fitting appointment.
+The typical lead time from accepting a quote and paying a deposit to installation day is 1–2 weeks.
+This includes a template visit (usually within 5 working days of deposit), and from template to installation is 3–10 days.

-Minor chips on stone worktops can sometimes be filled with a colour-matched resin repair kit, available from stone care suppliers.
-For anything more significant — a crack, a deep gouge, or a chip near a cut-out — we recommend contacting our aftercare team.
-Attempting a DIY repair on a visible area can sometimes make the result worse.
+Minor chips can sometimes be filled with a colour-matched resin repair kit.
+For anything more significant, such as a crack or deep gouge, we recommend contacting our aftercare team.

 Still Have Questions?